opencog/unity3d-opencog-game/Assets/OpenCog Assets/Scripts/README.md

 	* Entities: Display and control in-game characters and the invisible player avatar.
 	* Gameplay: Underpopulated folder that can contain narrative, scripting, and non-open-cog-specific gameplay.
 	* Interfaces: Editor and GUI interfaces both for extending the functionality of Unity and providing HUDs and UIs in game.
 	* Master: Top-Level Manager folder for containing the GameManager and any loaders, object managers, or other Singletons that should stand alone at the top.
-GameManager is the parent of CharacterManager, located under Entities.
+GameManager is the parent of EntityManager, located under Entities.
 	* Utilities: Helpful scripts, algorithms, classes, and containers for making other tasks easier
 	* Worlds: Everything to do with the voxel map and the children and attributes thereof.